 - Knee feeling weak or locking up

 Cartilage damage may not heal quickly or at all because cartilage does not have a blood supply to help repair the knee.
 Cartilage acts like a natural shock absorber, preventing both bone-on-bone contact and providing a smooth, pain-free surface for the bones to glide against.
 One of the most common and serious types of damage is to the articular cartilage located between joints.

 In some cases, conservative treatments may include physical therapy, bracing, or injections for the knee.
 If conservative treatments have not improved your condition to a satisfactory level, knee surgery will be needed.
 Two common knee procedures are:

 - Arthroscopic surgery

 Schedule an Appointment

 Our Frisco knee pain specialists are currently accepting new patients.
-To schedule an appointment, please call our Frisco clinic at (214) 705-2861.
+To schedule an appointment, please use our convenient online scheduling system.
+We look forward to seeing you.